tadija/swift-greenfield/TopLevel/README.md

 # TopLevel

-This package defines libraries used by the main project.
+This package orchestrates other packages and defines libraries used by the main project.